lsst-sqre/sqr-031/index.rst

 Requirements
 ------------

-We assume you have a Linux box with `Docker CE <https://docs.docker.com/install/linux/docker-ce/centos/>`_,  `kubectl <https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux>`_ and `Helm <https://helm.sh/docs/using_helm/#installing-helm>`_ installed.
+We assume you have a Linux box with `Docker CE <https://docs.docker.com/install/linux/docker-ce/centos/>`_,  `kubectl <https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux>`_ installed.
 We used:

  - Docker CE 18.09.6
  - kubectl 1.14.1
- - Helm client 2.11.0 (The DM-EFD deploys the Helm server 2.11.0, the Helm client and server versions must match.)

 .. note::